Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 In addition to the internal courtyard, which closely resembles the Jade Buddha Temple, the stunning golden Buddha statues in the main hall are sure to impress.

 The atmosphere here is peaceful, partly because its location is less frequently visited than the temple in the city center.
-You might encounter a few locals in prayer, adding to the ambiance.
+You might encounter a few locals in prayer, which will add to the ambiance.

 Ⓜ️ Take line 12 to Jiashan Road from Longhua Station.
 From there, it’s a 15-minute walk to the Tianzifang area.